 Aspiration (an online investment company) and Coastal Community Bank (an FDIC-insured bank) have teamed up to offer The Aspiration Account, formerly known as the Aspiration Summit Account.
 This is a high yield checking account that has no monthly fees and offers free worldwide ATM access.
 In fact, the interest rate on this checking account rivals the top savings accounts on the market.
 Upon the account's release, it was quickly labeled by many reputable news publications as the best checking account in the country.
 It’s hard to argue with this when considering its appealing combination of low fees and high interest.

-It’s worth noting that while this summary is dealing mostly with the deposit accounts available at Aspiration through Radius Bank, Aspiration also offers a couple investment accounts that are aimed at middle-class consumers and seek to provide investment opportunities and advantages that traditionally are only available to wealthier consumers.
+It’s worth noting that while this summary is dealing mostly with the deposit accounts available at Aspiration through Coastal Community Bank, Aspiration also offers a couple investment accounts that are aimed at middle-class consumers and seek to provide investment opportunities and advantages that traditionally are only available to wealthier consumers.
 Assets in these investment accounts are held by UMB Bank.